By the end of this module, the reader will have learnt:

 - The CPRD GOLD and CPRD Aurum Data Resource Profile publications describe how CPRD GOLD and CPRD Aurum data are collected and made available for research, what type of data is available in these primary care databases recorded by GPs, and the strengths and limitations of these datasets – available at www.cprd.com/primary-care-data-public-health-research.

 - The CPRD GOLD and CPRD Aurum Code Browser Tools that CPRD has developed are specific for the medical codes and product codes used in CPRD GOLD and CPRD Aurum primary care data.
 Researchers should explore the code browser tool to see if their conditions or treatments of interest have codes which are recorded by GPs in their patients’ records.
-The code dictionaries are updated monthly to include any new codes introduced by the GP software systems – this can be provided upon request, please contact email@example.com so that download credentials can be set up for you (credentials expire within 7 days).
+The code dictionaries are updated with each CPRD primary care database release to include any new codes introduced by the GP software systems – this can be provided upon request, please contact email@example.com so that download credentials can be set up for you (credentials expire within 7 days).

 - The ICD-10 Code Dictionary contains the codes used in some linked datasets (HES Admitted Patient Care data, HES Outpatient data, HES Accident & Emergency data, and ONS death registration data).
 This is not a CPRD resource but is freely available online.
 Researchers are advised to seek access to these codes via licence with NHS England or search the internet for free resources.
 A free version of the ICD-10 dictionary can be found on the World Health Organization website www.who.int/classifications/icd/icdonlineversions/en/.
 The ICD-10 dictionary can also be downloaded from NHS England TRUD (https://isd.digital.nhs.uk/trud3/user/guest/group/0/home).